C21orf58: Transcriptional

 The primary promoter for the longest variant of C21orf58 aligns with the start of the 5'UTR and is 1143bp in length.
 The predicted promoter sequence overlaps with the 5'UTR and coding sequence of Pericentrin (PCNT) on the plus strand of Chromosome 21.
 Predicted transcription factors are associated with regulation of the cell cycle, neurogenesis, early development, and sex determination.

 Interacting Proteins

 Yeast-two hybrid screening confirmed protein-protein interactions with PNMA1, MTUS2, GRB2.
 Affinity Capture-MS indicated interactions with MTA2, ASH2L, and FAM199X.
 Two hybrid prey pooling followed by two hybrid array approach revealed interactions with Ccdc136, Ccdc125, KRT37, KRT27, KRT35, SPTA1, MKRN3, USHBP1, and KLHL20.

 Predicted interactions involved proteins associated with the cytoskeleton, cell migration, histone modification, and signal transduction.

 Homology

 Paralogs

 No human paralogs for C21orf58 were identified.

 Orthologs

 C21orf58 orthologs were identified in bony fish but not in cartilaginous fish.
 The first 35 bases of DUF4587, Arg234- Pro265, were conserved across ortholog sequences.
 The most distantly related ortholog identified was the zebrafish.

 Molecular Evolution

 The rate of C21orf58 evolution was determined through an application of the Molecular Clock Hypothesis.
-Through comparison with alpha fibrinogen and cytochorme C, it was determined that C21orf58 has evolved at an intermediate rate.
+Through comparison with alpha fibrinogen and cytochrome C, it was determined that C21orf58 has evolved at an intermediate rate.